-In 1935 the puzzle about quantum theory's incompleteness culminated in the notorious `EPR-argument': Imagine a widely separated pair of an entangled particles that can thus no longer interact with one another.
+In 1935 the puzzle about quantum theory's completeness culminated in the notorious `EPR-argument': Imagine a widely separated pair of entangled particles that can thus no longer interact with one another.
 In turn, the situation is said to satisfy Einstein, Podolsky, and Rosen's element of reality: Since ``without in any way disturbing the system'' (as the particles are space-like separated) ``we can predict with certainty (i.e. with probability equal to unity) the value of a physical quantity, [...] there exists an element of physical reality corresponding to this physical quantity.'' \cite[p.~777]{einstein1935can}.
 Since the particles are entangled, one can therefore simultaneously perform a position measurement on one and a momentum measurement on the other particle.
-If the remote measurement outcome can be predicted with certainty (due to the perfect quantum correlations) without interfering with the system, the outcome must be pre-determined and thus the quantum description is incomplete: Einstein was ``[...] firmly convinced that the essentially statistical character of contemporary quantum theory is solely to be ascribed to the fact that this [theory] operates with an incomplete description of physical systems''. \cite[p.~666]{einstein1935can}
+If the remote measurement outcome can be predicted with certainty (due to the perfect quantum correlations) without interfering with the system (by assuming the validity of the theory of relativity), the outcome must be pre-determined and thus the quantum description is incomplete: Einstein was ``[...] firmly convinced that the essentially statistical character of contemporary quantum theory is solely to be ascribed to the fact that this [theory] operates with an incomplete description of physical systems''. \cite[p.~666]{einstein1935can}

-Einstein played with other gedanken experiments trying to conceive of scenarios violating Heisenberg's uncertainty relations (see e.g. perpetua mobilia like the Einstein paradox, \citep{Bohr-Schilpp1949}).
-He was aware that knowledge of the uncertainty principles doesn't imply that a more complete theory is impossible.
-Einstein was primarily concerned with the ontological rather than epistemic completeness of quantum mechanics.
-EPR never claimed that the theory would be predictively complete (see, for instance, \citep{Schilpp1949}).
+Einstein played with other thought experiments to conceive of scenarios violating Heisenberg's uncertainty relations (see e.g. perpetua mobilia like the Einstein paradox, \cite{Bohr-Schilpp1949}).
+He knew that knowledge of the uncertainty principles doesn't imply that a more complete theory is impossible.
+Einstein was primarily concerned with the ontological rather than predictive completeness of quantum mechanics.
+EPR never claimed that the theory would be predictively complete (see, for instance, \cite{Schilpp1949}).

-In his response to their argument Bohr sharply deviates from EPR's suggestion that a more complete description of physical reality is possible.
-Not only could there not be more elements of reality than the wavefunction, but Bohr also denied that it wouldn't describe reality at all. \cite[p.~199-241]{Bohr-Schilpp1949}

-Any appeal to the idea that nothing else than the quantum wave function exists akin to Bohr's radical dismissal stops the quest for completeness right from the outset.

-However, the question we are asking here is what can be inferred about predictability from the \textit{empirical} predictions of quantum mechanics alone.
-That is, we seek out a possible argument for quantum completeness that does not stem from an a priori commitment to the wave function as the final means of making predictions.